os69/pivotics/README.md

 <a name="introduction"></a>
 # Introduction

-*Pivotics* is a HTML5 based [pivot table](http://en.wikipedia.org/wiki/Pivot_table) editor.
+*Pivotics* is a HTML5 based [pivot table](http://en.wikipedia.org/wiki/Pivot_table) editor. *Pivotics* is free and open source.
 It allows you to

 * Import CSV data
 * Configure the imported data, especially
  * Configure the data types of the imported columns
  * Set an aggregation function
  * Define key fields
-* Analyze the imported data by defining table views.
+* Analyze the imported data by defining table views (similar but not identical to spreadsheets).
  * Define table views by distributing fields on rows and columns
  * Aggregate (for instance sum) columns
  * Edit the data